gkkondoju/izg-configuration-console/README.md

 - Keycloak image

 ## Usage for local development
-The following prerequesites must be met for the first-time install and run the application on a local environment
+The following prerequisites must be met for the first-time install and run the application on a local environment
 - Yarn 3 installed and active
 - Docker compose installed

-A certificate for connecting to an instance of IZ Gateway is not neccessary, however the connection status feature will not function without a certificate.
+A certificate for connecting to an instance of IZ Gateway is not necessary, however the connection status feature will not function without a certificate.
 You will see errors in the console but they do not prevent the application from running.

 ### **Step 1: start docker**
+Prerequisite: Existing services running on port 3306, such as another database instance, must be stopped.
+Or, you can modify the port by creating a docker-compose.override.yml and setting a port value.

 In a terminal window at the root of the project directory, start the MySQL and Keycloak containers by running

 ```